vivekk01/resume/README.md

 3) In Components B there are all the details page like personal info, work exp. etc.

-4) I have used react router for navigating bewtween pages,
+4) I have used react router for navigating bewtween pages.

+5) Made the page responsive using media query.

-5) And also I have applied my out of the box thinking logic.
+6) And also I have applied my out of the box thinking logic.

-6) Input data are stored in localStorage.
+7) Input data are stored in localStorage.

-6) All the codes are written by my hands as I'm the only person in my project.
+8) All the codes are written by my hands as I'm the only person in my project.

-7) This is my self made Frontend-Development Project on Resume using React.
+9) This is my self made Frontend-Development Project on Resume using React.

-8) Thankyou Almabetter for giving us this wonderful project.
+10) Thankyou Almabetter for giving us this wonderful project.